 9 Super Tips To Save Money Fast As A Minimalist

 If you are curious about how I, as a Minimalist, save money fast, stay tuned.
-I am doing this to share knowledge on how Minimalism improved my financial situation and tips on how to live minimally and its benefits.
+I am sharing this to spread knowledge about how Minimalism Has improved my financial situation, offer tips for living minimally, and highlight its benefits.

 I need to keep it real.
-It is essential to have a little stash for the unexpected.
-Car repairs, home emergencies, or medical bills pop up at the worst possible times.
+It is essential to have a small stash for the unexpected.
+Car repairs, home emergencies, or medical bills often appear at the most inconvenient times.
 If you are lucky enough to have a built-in stash of funds, life will be more enjoyable.

-If you would like to build a stash of funds to cover six months or more of your bills or just live more stress-free, follow my many ways to save money fast as a Minimalist.
+If you would like to build a stash of funds to cover six months or more of your bills or live a more stress-free life, follow my many ways to save money fast as a Minimalist.

 How Minimalism Saves You Money

 Traditional Minimalism is not focused on saving money.
-Saving money is just a welcomed byproduct of living a Minimalist Lifestyle.
+Saving money is just a welcome byproduct of living a Minimalist Lifestyle.

-Minimalism is more about intention and choice than what you own or how many items you own.
+Minimalism is more about intention and choice, rather than what you own or the number of items you own.
 If your Minimalist intention is to save money, then by all means, that is what will happen.

-Your choices will align with your actions.
-Here are the most powerful ways to use Minimalist Living principles to save money fast.
+Put, your choices will align with your actions.
+Here are the most effective ways to apply Minimalist Living principles to save money quickly.

 Intentional Consumerism

-Honestly, I would buy what I wanted and more of a lower-cost version if I could not afford it.
+Honestly, I would buy what I wanted and a lower-cost version if I couldn’t afford it.
 I called this treating myself well.

 I would promise myself it would be just this one time.
 Luckily, I never went into debt, but over time, I found myself surrounded by so much junk, and none of it made me happy long-term.

-I would stumble over one of the items surrounding me, stare at it deeply, and realize it only made me happy when I purchased it—no other time after that.
-Now, they just collect dust and create an obstacle course in my home.
+I would stumble over one of the items surrounding me, stare at it deeply, and realize it only made me happy when I was purchasing it.
+No other time after that.
+Now they collect dust and create an obstacle course in my home.

-As I explored Minimalism more deeply I was surprised at how much money and time I wasted.
-The time wasted researching items.
-Even more time was wasted daydreaming about owning these items.
-Worst of all the time spent earning money and sometimes working overtime to purchase that junk.
+As I began to explore Minimalism more deeply, I was surprised at how much time and money I had wasted—specifically, the time spent researching items and the even more time wasted daydreaming about owning them.
+Worst of all, the time spent earning money and sometimes working overtime to purchase that junk.

-Almost none of us are lucky enough to earn a living doing something we love.
+Almost none of us are fortunate enough to earn a living doing something we love.
 This means many of us spend time away from the people and things we actually love to earn money.
-Then, we waste some of that hard-earned money to buy useless stuff.
+Then we waste some of that hard-earned money on buying useless things.
 Does that sound like you?
 Even a little bit?

 There is no right or wrong way to live a Minimalist Lifestyle.
-I decided to add more value to my life by choosing not to work as much and spending more time doing the things I actually like.
+I decided to add more value to my life.
+I choose not to work as much and spend more time doing the things I actually like.

 This left me with less money, but I also decided to become more intentional about what I purchased.
 As a result, I spend a lot less money.
-I had more disposable income and time to do even more of what I love.
+I ended up with more disposable income and time to do even more of what I love.

 Downsize and Save Money

 Downsizing is synonymous with saving money.
 Minimalist Living has also become synonymous with saving money.
-At its extreme, you can save almost 100% of your living cost.
+At its extreme, you can save almost 100% of your living costs.

 A realistic estimate of cost savings due to downsizing is around 25% to 50% of your living costs.
 I am not talking about moving into a cardboard box either.
-I like to live out of a home rather than in one.
-I no longer need much room or space to be truly happy.
+I prefer living out of a home rather than in one.
+I no longer need a lot of room or space to be pleased.

-This simple step should save you much money on rent or mortgage, home maintenance, and associated costs.
-Moving across town or, even better, across the world can also save you a ton of money.
+This simple step can save you a significant amount of money on rent, mortgage, home maintenance, and associated costs.
+Moving across town or even better across the world can save you a ton of money.

-I always recommend downsizing as the quickest way to save money.
-Just a little planning, no pain, just gain.
+I always recommend downsizing as the quickest way to save money: just a little planning, no pain, gain.

-Mortgage and rent are probably your most significant expense.
-Downsizing it even temporarily could save you a large chunk of monthly cash.
+Mortgage and rent are probably your most significant expenses.
+Downsizing it even temporarily could save you a considerable amount of money every month.

 Better Manage Time and Energy

 Did you know being overwhelmed can be expensive?
-The health risks aside, it can be costly, and you tend not to make significant decisions at the time.
-Poor choices are always costly which is why they are poor.
-Some poor decisions cost you time, others cost you money and the worst of all cost you both.
+The health risk aside, it can be costly, and you tend not to make significant decisions at the time.
+Poor choices are always costly, which is why they are inadequate.
+Some poor decisions cost you time, others cost you money, and the worst of all cost you both.

 I make the worst decisions when I am tired and or hungry.
-When I believe I am too tired to cook or plan meals the resulting compromises are almost always more costly and less healthy.
+When I feel too tired to cook or plan meals, the resulting compromises are almost always more costly and less healthy.

-I immediately thought to myself that it was going to cost her three times as much as she should be paying, not to mention for lesser quality goods and no variety.
+I immediately said to myself that it was going to cost her three times as much as she should be paying.
+Not to mention, for lesser-quality goods and a lack of variety.

-This was in New York City where regular food stores like Walmart or Whole Foods are few and far between.
-It was obvious she was too tired or did not have the time to do better.
-For some reason, I pictured her rushing home, a few blocks away with all of those items to get dinner ready for her family.
+This was in New York City, where regular food stores like Walmart or Whole Foods are few and far between.
+It was apparent she was too tired or did not have the time to do better.
+For some reason, I pictured her rushing home, a few blocks away, with all of those items to get dinner ready for her family.

-Only because I have been there, when I am very tired or feel I have no time to do better, I go into survival mode.
-As discussed earlier that can be a horrible place to exist.
+Only because I have been there, when I am exhausted or feel I have no time to do better, I go into survival mode.
+As discussed earlier, that can be a horrible place to exist.

 Minimalism did not make me smarter or endowed me with special powers.
-Living a Minimalist Lifestyle gave me more time and energy to be my brilliant self.
+Living a Minimalist Lifestyle blessed me with more time and energy to be my brilliant self.

-I am almost never in survival mode.
-I am calm, cool, and collected, like Tank in The Matrix.
-I manipulate the Matrix Code with ease, solving the problems of life even before they occur.
+I am rarely in survival mode.
+I am calm, cool, and collected like Tank in The Matrix.
+I am manipulating that Matrix Code with ease, solving life’s problems even before they occur.

-I no longer look for quick survival mode fixes or choose from a bag of increasingly worse choices.
-I am intentional about how I move throughout the day, only choosing the best of the best situations to add value, not chaos.
+No more looking for quick survival mode fixes or choosing from a bag of increasingly worse choices.
+I am intentional about how I move throughout the day, selecting only the best of all situations to add value, not chaos, to my life.

-The time and money saved is worth more than gold.
-I no longer think, I just act—no more Decision Fatigue at the end of the day.
+The time and money saved are worth more than gold.
+I no longer think, I act—no more Decision Fatigue at the end of the day.

 Minimalism, Intention, and Focus